Chamomile

 Associated Chakra(s): Solar Plexus

-Featured in Digestive Aid, Preparing for Spell Work, and Wind Down Without Mint
+Featured in Digestive Aid, Preparing for Spell Work, Wind Down Without Mint, 2nd Trimester Blend, and 3rd Trimester Blend

 Chamomile, sometimes called “Ground Apple,” is a gentle yet powerful herb with a long history of varied uses.
 Best known today as a soothing bedtime tea, chamomile is a nervine and antispasmodic that may help ease tension, anxiety, and insomnia.
 It can also help relax muscular tightness, which makes chamomile a great companion plant for people with menstrual or abdominal cramps.
 It may help to sooth inflammation, and has been used to promote a more grounded sense of inner calm and to support people working to release blocked or stored emotional stress.